hemelo/java-patterns-and-anti/src/creational/README.md

 ### **Object Pool**
 Avoid expensive acquisition and release of resources by recycling objects that are no longer in use

+Object pooling can offer a significant performance boost; it is most effective in situations where the cost of initializing a class instance is high, the rate of instantiation of a class is high, and the number of instantiations in use at any one time is low.

 ### **Prototype**
 A fully initialized instance to be copied or cloned